nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 *Note: All commands above are not case sensitive.*

 #### 4.5.3.
 View Performance List
 View the list of students' result under a certain event.
+Pac will generate a nice looking table containing the performance data you wish to view automatically.

 This is a step by step command and you may follow the instructions given by the console.

 Format: `performance view`